 The Chicas Unidas project is our newest addition to the women's empowerment initiative.
 The project will start this year in Cusco, Peru.
 We recognised a need for addressing topics such as sexual health, girls rights and self-esteem in Cusco's rural communities.
 These themes are often left out of discussion in schools.
 Additionally, girls don't always feel comfortable talking about them with their families.
 Therefore, we have initiated a project in Huayllarcocha to give the girls a safe space to develop their understanding on these issues.

 Jim Elliot, Globalteer Founder & General Manager

 Jim founded Globalteer in 2006 to help match carefully selected projects and NGO with much needed volunteers.
 He has lived in both Siem Reap, Cambodia and Cusco, Peru where Globalteer's 2 offices are located.
-During his time in both Siem Reap and Cusco he recognised varying needs in the communities that needed to be addressed.
-His passion to help people has driven him to find ways to address these needs and help the communities.
+During his time in both Siem Reap and Cusco he recognised varying needs in the communities that should be addressed.
+His passion to help people has driven him to find ways to tackle these problems and help the communities.

 Luz Chapi, Community Programme Manager

 Luz has been with Globalteer for 5 years and is passionate about her work and helping people.
 In addition to running our after-school education Programme, Picaflor House, Luz is in charge of identifying new initiatives to help local communities.
 By working closely with the communities she is able to identify long-term, sustainable solutions that address real needs.
 Luz speaks Spanish, English and the local indigenous language, Quechua; which is extremely useful to her work as many people in rural villages of Peru only speak Quechua.